Health is fundamental for a good quality of life. Being free from illness or injury directly affects our capacity to enjoy life.

 The decline of maternal mortality to around 10 per 100,000 births can be attributed to our modern scientific understanding of the causes leading to maternal mortality.
 In fact, a common reason for mothers to die was puerperal fever (or childbed fever), which was caused by unhygienic conditions leading to infections in the mothers’ genital tract during childbirth.
 It was the physician Ignaz Semmelweis who first noticed the link between hygiene and the survival of mothers in the middle of the 19th century, but it was only until the germ theory of disease became known that appropriate practices became widely adopted.

-The visualization below also shows that different countries have achieved progress in maternal mortality at different points in time.
+The same chart also shows that different countries have achieved progress in maternal mortality at different points in time.
 The decline of maternal mortality in Finland, for example, began in the middle of the 19th century and didn’t reach today’s low level until more than a century later.
 Malaysia in contrast achieved this progress in only a few decades.

 Recent data on maternal mortality shows improvements around the world.
 The following interactive visualization presents a world map of maternal mortality rates for the period 1990-2013.
 You can switch to the chart view to explore country-specific trends.